Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 The Payout Scheme API functions allows you to setup and configure a Payout Scheme that define the available payout options available to your customers.

 ## Access Requirements
-You will need a Tenant Security Key to perform Payout Scheme Management functions.
+You will need a Tenant API Key to perform Payout Scheme Management functions.

 ## Functions
 The available Payout Scheme functions are: